Zacks Earnings Trends Highlights: JPMorgan and Disney

 For Immediate Release

-Chicago, IL – June 4, 2020 – Zacks Director of Research Sheraz Mian says, "The brunt of the earnings hit is expected to be in Q2 2020, but declines are expected to continue in the second half of the year as well, though the pace of declines decelerates significantly from the Q2 level."
+Chicago, IL – June 11, 2020 – Zacks Director of Research Sheraz Mian says, "Total S&P 500 earnings are expected to decline -43.9% in Q2 on -11% lower revenues, with the Utilities sector as the only one to experience modestly higher earnings relative to the year-earlier period."

 Note: The following is an excerpt from this week’s Earnings Trends report.
 You can access the full report that contains detailed historical actual and estimates for the current and following periods, please click here>>>